Shop now

 Only use organic fertilisers like compost and manure.
 Avoid synthetic fertiliser which can burn new roots.

-8. Ongoing Maintenance
+7. Ongoing Maintenance

 Daily watering recommended during first 6–8 weeks and after establishment, water every 2–3 days in warm weather.
 Medium and large clumpers may reach 1.5–2m wide.
 Thin out by removing older culms from the centre and edges using loppers or a reciprocating saw.
 Stake young plants until root system anchors them.
 On hot or windy days, shade young bamboo and keep roots moist to prevent culm overheating.
 Bamboo sheds leaves to conserve water during dry spells.
 Regular mulching and light feeding help maintain lushness.
 Compost and organic matter build long-term soil fertility.

-Planting bamboo in pots (running)
+Planting bamboo in pots (clumping or running)

 Bamboo’s shallow roots make it ideal for container planting, but proper layering is key to keep roots healthy and drainage flowing.